bright/new-www/_posts/2017-10-31-working-with-ios-in-app-purchases.md

 ## Testing

-To complete the configuration process you need to make sure that your payments are working and make a screenshot for the App Store review process.
+To complete the configuration process you need to make sure that your payments are working and take a screenshot for the App Store review process.
 This is both easy and tricky so lets follow the steps below:

 1. Sign out of you current Apple ID: